 homecomings because Royals return to Canada not as British or Commonwealth figures, but as members of the Canadian Royal Family, equally at home here as they are in Australia, New Zealand, Jamaica, Papua New Guinea, Barbados or any other of the 16 Realms of which The Queen is Sovereign.
 As The Queen remarked to President Reagan in 1983 as she prepared to leave California for British Columbia:

 I am going home to Canada tomorrow.
-Additionally, when The Queen concluded her 2010 homecoming with a journey to New York City, she pointed out that
+Additionally, when The Queen concluded her 2010 homecoming with a journey to New York City to address the United Nations, she pointed out that

 I shall be traveling from this Northern Realm as Queen of Canada.